fuad008/Code-Challenge/App/Readme.md

 [GMSPlacesClient provideAPIKey:@"Google_API_KEY_HERE"];
 [GMSServices provideAPIKey:@"Google_API_KEY_HERE"];
 ```
-Ensure you have the required location permissions for the application by declaring keys for NSLocationWhenInUseUsageDescription and NSLocationAlwaysAndWhenInUseUsageDescription in your info.plist file, either using Xcode or manually editing the file e.g.
+Ensure you have the required location permissions for the application by declaring keys for NSLocationWhenInUseUsageDescription and NSLocationAlwaysAndWhenInUseUsageDescription in your 'info.plist' file, either using Xcode or manually editing the file e.g.
 ```
 <key>NSLocationWhenInUseUsageDescription</key>
 <string>RNGPDemos needs your location to show you places</string>